Available for: Enterprise plan

 Step 2: Configure your Identity Provider

 The setup will depend on the Identity Provider you use.
-Miro supports Okta and Azure AD.
+Miro supports preconfigured Okta and Azure AD however you can use any Identity Provider of your choice for as long as it allows setting up SCIM.